overturetool/overturetool.github.io/_netmeetings/Net-Meeting-105.md

 #### Overture

 As part of implementing the performance improvement described above, Overture has been updated to use AstCreator version 1.6.10.
-In addition, Casper Thule has started working on updating the VDM-to-Isabelle/HOL translation to support the newest Isabelle VDM medding.
+In addition, Casper Thule has started working on updating the VDM-to-Isabelle/HOL translation to support the newest Isabelle VDM embedding.

 #### VDM2C